evgenyneu/Cosmos/README.md

 <img src='https://raw.githubusercontent.com/marketplacer/Cosmos/master/graphics/Screenshots/cosmos_storyboard_class_3.png' width='259' alt='Add Cosmos rating view to the storyboard'>

+*tvOS note*: read the collowing [setup instaructions for tvOS](https://github.com/marketplacer/Cosmos/wiki/tvOS-CocoaPods-error) if you see errors at this stage.

 3) Customize the Cosmos view appearance in the *Attributes Inspector*.
 If storyboard does not show the stars click **Refresh All Views** from the **Editor** menu.